Kibo-no-hikari/Kibo-no-hikari/README.md

-# Welcome to the profile of Rishi Shukla
+# Welcome to my profile

 ---